tasket/wyng-util-qubes/README.md

 Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
 There is currently no way to ensure a complete match of settings in Qubes.
 However, VM names are preserved and existing VMs with matching names _will be overwritten._

-Currently, selection of different archives can only be done via the `---meta-dir` option.

 ### License and Warranty